Intercourse no longer feels good — what's going on?

 Stress, depression, past sexual trauma, and relationship issues are other factors that can interfere with desire, orgasm, enjoyment, and/or comfort.

 Being unable to enjoy reliably a sexual relationship can be frustrating, and definitely deserves attention from professionals who can help you sort out the laundry list of possible causes, so that you can also get some ideas about feeling more pleasure, with or without penetration.
 Your first step is to contact a gynecologist for a women's health physical and/or your health care provider for a check-up.
-If you are a Columbia University student you can make an appointment with primary care online using Open Communicator or by calling x4-2284.

 Perhaps you could also think about when and what you noticed about this change in your sexual pattern.
 What coincided with your lack of desire and onset of discomfort?
 Did your boyfriend touch or handle you differently?
 How are you feeling about him, about your relationship, about your communication?
 Is he responsive and caring to you in sexual and non-sexual situations, and you toward him?